 Remember those PubMed Tips?
 Most are applicable to many other online databases.
 For a comprehensive list of dozens of databases, see the guide to Databases in Public Health.

-Use the library catalogs to find books, reports, etc. on your topic.
+UC Library Search is the UC Berkeley/UC library catalog.
+Use the library catalog to find books, reports, etc. on your topic.
 Books, while not often where original research is published, can often provide an overview of a topic and get you started with some key articles.

 Grey Literature generally refers to publications not produced by commercial publishers, including reports (pre-prints, preliminary progress and advanced reports, technical reports, market research reports, etc.), theses, conference proceedings, and other documents.
 They are often produced by government entities, research institutions, or NGOs/IGOs.